Tales of Wells Fargo: Merchandise

 The television series also spawned a number of publications for young readers, including the hardcover book Danger at Dry Creek (Golden Press, 1959), and a series of Dell Comics and Little Golden Books.
-One of the artists who created this comic-book adaptation was Russ Heath.
+Amongst the uncredited artists who created the comic book adaptation were Dan Spiegle, Gil Kane, Alberto Giolitti and Russ Heath.
+A hardcover & paperback collection of 8 teleplays, written by Frank Gruber, was released in 1958 by Bantam Books.